darintern/tinderClone/README.md

 July, 28, 2019 ----- Plan for today is to design sign up/in pages and connect to backend and refactor code, so it will look good.
 So steady !!!

 July, 29, 2019 ----- Plan for today is to finish things that i had to finish yesterday.
 Yesterday completed only design sign up/welcome pages and little bit refactored trash code .
 Today i'm gonna try to strive with hesitation and done the things !!!

+July, 30, 2019 ----- Plan for today is to refactor code and fix some bugs, that occured during 5 days.